openblockchains/programming-bitcoin-script/README.md

-The `op_checksig` operation pops two elements from the stack, that is, the public key (pubkey) and the signature (sig) and if the crypto validates the signature (from the input/unlock transaction) using the public key (from the the output/lock transaction) than the fortune is yours!
+The `op_checksig` operation pops two elements from the stack, that is, the public key (pubkey) and the signature (sig) and if the elliptic curve crypto validates the signature (from the input/unlock transaction) using the public key (from the the output/lock transaction) than the fortune is yours!
 If not the number `0`, that is, `false` gets pushed onto the stack